-I next spent two seasons simultaneously working on the hit ABC Family series Wildfire and composing tantalizing copy for adult sites like Penthouse online and Napali Video (“Home of Big Breast Glamour & Cat Fights”).
+I next the spent two seasons simultaneously working on the hit ABC Family series Wildfire and composing tantalizing copy for adult sites like Penthouse online and Napali Video (“Home of Big Breast Glamour & Cat Fights”).

 For two years, Berlin was home — an experience I shamelessly exploited at the now-defunct ExpatsInBerlin.us — during which I served as a freelance book editor for Bruno Gmünder Verlag, curating the anthologies Indecent Exposures, Daddy Knows Best, Straight No More, Blowing Off Class, Whipping Boys, Until the Sun Rises, Out of Uniform, Hired Hands, Slave Boys, and the 2014 Lambda Literary finalist Team Players.

-In 2017, I played beleaguered hotel manager Gage Holland in the West Coast premiere of Michael McKeever’s Clark Gable Slept Here at the Desert Rose Playhouse in Rancho Mirage, California.
+In 2017, I played beleaguered hotel manager Gage Holland in the West Coast premiere of Michael McKeever’s Clark Gable Slept Here at the Desert Rose Playhouse in Rancho Mirage (left), California.
 The next year saw me in a revival of Tennessee Williams’ Suddenly Last Summer as a disturbingly long-in-the-tooth George Holly.

 My passions include history (I served on the board of the Culver City Historical Society), criminology, the musicals of Stephen Sondheim, and the films of Nacho Vidal.
 I count Henry Rollins and Patty Hearst among my many influences.